ietf-teep/architecture/draft-ietf-teep-architecture.md

 ~~~~
 {: #experience title="Developer Experience"}

-Note that {{experience}} shows the TA developer as a TA signer.
+Note that {{experience}} shows the view from a TA developer point of view.
-The TA signer is either the same as the TA developer, or is a related
+The TA developer signs the TA or is a related
-entity trusted to sign the developer's TAs.
+entity trusted to sign the developer-created TAs.

 {{experience}} shows an example where the same developer builds
 two applications: 1) an Untrusted Application; 2) a TA